newrelic/demo-deployer/documentation/user_config/credentials/gcp/README.md

 ### scopes

 This element defines the permissions associated with the GCP credentials.
-Currently, since the deployer supports provisioning a `compute` instead, only the read-write scope for compute instead is associated with `https://www.googleapis.com/auth/compute`
+Currently, since the deployer only supports provisioning a `compute` instance, only the read-write scope for compute is defined with `https://www.googleapis.com/auth/compute`
 Other values can be added to the array, more information is available at https://developers.google.com/identity/protocols/oauth2/scopes

 ## Create a new Gcp account